Menu

 for an amazing reading by this year’s Crossroads Poetry & Micro-Fiction Contest finalists!

 The top ten finalists will read live on Zoom during Thursdays with ESWA.
-Three winners will be awarded prizes after the readings!
+Three winners will be awarded prizes following the readings!

-Now in it’s 6th year, this year’s contest will be judged by Poet Laureate of Salisbury, Nancy Mitchell who will be joining us as we announce the winning entries.
+Now in it’s 7th year, this year’s contest was judged by Poet Laureate of Salisbury, Nancy Mitchell who will be joining us as we announce the winning entries.

 REGISTER HERE